PIK-LPJmL/LPJmL/.gitlab/merge_request_templates/default.md

 # Notes on responsibilities of author and reviewers

-- the reviewer opens discussion threads for any feedback
+- The reviewer opens discussion threads for any feedback
-- the author resolves the discussion threads
+- The author resolves the discussion threads